Paul Silas, 3-time NBA champion, longtime coach, dies at 79

 “We mourn the passing of former NBA All-Star and head coach Paul Silas,” NBA Commissioner Adam Silver said.
 “Paul’s lasting contributions to the game are seen through the many players and coaches he inspired, including his son, Rockets head coach Stephen Silas.
 We send our deepest condolences to Paul’s family.”

 Tributes began arriving quickly.
-New Orleans had a moment of silence for Silas prior to its game with Phoenix on Sunday, and both Suns coach Monty Williams and Charlotte coach Steve Clifford spoke at length about Silas’ role on their careers.
+Pregame moments of silence were held in New Orleans, Philadelphia, New York and Houston among other places, and Phoenix Suns coach Monty Williams and Charlotte coach Steve Clifford were among those who spoke at length about Silas’ role on their careers.

 He took four of those teams to the playoffs, winning exactly 400 games — 387 in the regular season, 13 more in the postseason.

+“Probably one of the greatest human beings I’ve ever been around,” LeBron James told Spectrum SportsNet after he and the Los Angeles Lakers defeated Detroit on Sunday night.
+“The start of my journey in this league started with him.
+His command, his principles, his attention to detail, his love for family … to hear that news was very sad.”

-The Rockets were playing host to Milwaukee on Sunday night.
-It was not immediately clear how long Stephen Silas would be away from the team; the Rockets were planning to have John Lucas lead the team on an interim basis while the Silas family grieves.
+The Rockets played host to Milwaukee on Sunday night, winning 97-92.
+It was not immediately clear how long Stephen Silas would be away from the team; the Rockets are having assistant coach John Lucas lead the team on an interim basis while the Silas family grieves.

 “His engaging presence and huge personality inspired legions of NBA players and coaches,” the Cavaliers said of Paul Silas in a team-released statement.
 “We send our deepest condolences to the Silas family and everyone that loved him.
 Rest in power Coach!”